Universal-Team/db/docs/_ds/nds-bootstrap.md

   <ul>

-  <li>Fixed overlooked bug where saving was broken.
+  <li>Save writing is now completely fixed!

   <ul>

+  <li>As a result, AP measures that use save checks are no longer tripped.</li>

-  <li>If you''re on v0.43.0, it is strongly recommended that you update to v0.43.1,
+  <li>It is strongly recommended that you update to this version to avoid save corruption
-  in order to prevent corrupt save data.</li>
+  further.</li>

   </ul>

   </li>

   </ul>'
-updated: '2021-06-29T04:01:53Z'
+updated: '2021-07-02T01:59:34Z'
-version: v0.43.1
+version: v0.43.2
-version_title: v0.43.1 (hotfix)
+version_title: v0.43.2 (hotfix)
 wiki: https://github.com/DS-Homebrew/nds-bootstrap/wiki
 ---
 nds-bootstrap is an open-source application that allows Nintendo DS/DSi ROMs and homebrew to be natively utilised rather than using an emulator. nds-bootstrap works on Nintendo DSi/3DS SD cards through CFW and on Nintendo DS through flashcarts.